 Camassia come in many sizes from the smallest quamash, C. esculenta, a staple food of Native Americans, to the taller and more robust garden beauties of azure blue C.leichtlinii caerulea; summer sky blue C.cusickii and the creamy white forms C. leichtlinii alba & C.leicht. semiplena the semi-double form.
 All camassia bulbs can cope with dampish soil and will multiply quite happily.
 We buy really chunky bulbs in that look like vegetables!
 They make an excellent cut flower too.

 Allium nigrum is at home in the meadow as it is in the border.
 Plant en masse for a dreamy wildflower look.
 Bees love it!

-Narcissi all naturalise but the more diminutive dwarf forms can’t compete with the vigour of grass so they are best planted at the front of borders of gracing small decorative pots, particularly to bring indoors once flowering.
-N. ‘Bell Song’ has a glorious apricot trumpet and a delicate scent.
+Narcissi all naturalise but the more diminutive dwarf forms such as N. ‘Toto’ can’t compete with the vigour of grass so they are best planted at the front of borders of gracing small decorative pots, particularly to bring indoors once flowering.
+N. ‘Geranium’ is mutiheaded with a potent scent – indeed enough to be planted to great effect around the septic tank!
 All narcissi have contractile roots so you don’t have to worry about planting them so deep since they will pull themselves downwards.
 We only sell sweetly scented varieties since I have a pet hat of sitting at a table with a vase containing a single trumpet daffodil smelling of cat’s wee!